lassitup/My-CU-Boulder-School-Projects/CSPB 1300/C++ Semester Final Project/README.md

 1. User input validation has been for all points of user interaction.
 Program will continue to operate in the event the user inputs an incorrect value and will notify the user of the error and continuously prompt user to input a new value until a correct value is provided.
 2. Additional image processes were added:
-  1. Sepia Tone
+- Sepia Tone
-  2. Sobel Edge Detection
+- Sobel Edge Detection
-  3. High Pass (Sharpen)
+- High Pass (Sharpen)
-  4. Image Blend
+- image Blend

 Files included within the directory:
 1. lassiter_main.cpp - This contains the overall application